It’s a political joke with little basis in fact and a coping mechanism to deal with high gas prices

 It’s popular, as of late, to blame Joe Biden for everything, whether it’s related to COVID, inflation, supply chain issues, and now, the rising price of gas.

-During his Presidential run a key party line issue Biden promised to reverse was Trump’s earlier reversal of Obama not approving a permit for the Keystone Pipeline XL.
+During his Presidential run, a key party issue Biden promised and delivered on was to reverse Trump’s earlier reversal of Obama not approving a permit for the Keystone Pipeline XL.

-Now that gas prices are up, Americans are correlating (incorrectly) the two.
-If we had the Keystone Pipeline XL we, somehow, wouldn’t have high gas prices.
+Now that gas prices are up, Americans are incorrectly correlating the two, if Trump was still in office we would still be a net exporter and wouldn’t have high gas prices.

 “The primary reason for this drop in crude oil prices was the pandemic.
 The pandemic drove the world’s oil market to become massively oversupplied, inventory dramatically increased and prices collapsed“